 About The Watermill Center Fall/Spring Artist-in-Residence Program

-The Artist Residency Program provides artists with the opportunity to utilize The Watermill Center as a home and a workshop to create and develop works that critically investigate, challenge, and extend the existing norms of performance practice.
+The Artist Residency Program provides artists with the opportunity to utilize The Watermill Center as a home and a workshop to create and develop works that critically investigate, challenge and extend their practice.
 In addition to creating and developing their own work, artists share their creative process with the community through open rehearsals, workshops, and artist talks.

 In residence: February 29 – March 30